Mikej81/PowerSRG/README.md

  Michael Coleman, M.Coleman@F5.Com

 # Instructions
-Before running this script, you will need set ScriptExecution policy level:
+Before running the powershell script, you will need set ScriptExecution policy level:

 Set-ExecutionPolicy RemoteSigned

 Then, run the script.
 The message boxes will guide you...

+For the Bash script, just run.

 # History
+7/15/2020:  Added remediation for [CVE-2020-5902](https://support.f5.com/csp/article/K52145254), as well as latest STIG/SRG updates from MUDG 2.6.
+Added notes pointing to configurations that can now be accomplished via [DO](https://github.com/Mikej81/f5-securecloud-DO).

 12/7/2015:  Added Version control, error handling, base icontrol function.
 Moved most mods inside testcon, ensures that connection is good, and using a supported version of TMOS.

 12/8/2015:  Lots of bug fixes, code cleanup, added functions.